mckennapsean/scorrplot/README.md

 Development
 -----------

-In order to contribute to package development, please ensure you have a development environment that installs the library as explained above.
+To contribute to package development, please ensure you have a development environment that compiles the package.
 Then, download the code from GitHub into your own local folder.

 Once you have entered that local folder in your terminal, simply enter the following commands to re-compile and test the package with any edits you make to the source: